vnali/plugins-docs/docs/counter/settings.md

 - `autoImportJquery`: default value is true.
 When the `Support outdated browsers` setting is enabled, the Counter plugin imports jQuery.
 Set this to false if your frontend already includes jQuery.
 - `removeDomainFromResult`: The default value is false.
 When set to true, the domain part of the URL used as title in widgets is removed from the statistics results.
 - `widgetTitleTruncateLength`: The default is 50.
 Maximum number of characters for widget titles.
 A value of 0 disables truncation; any other value truncates the title to the specified length.
+- `disableCountController`: Default is false. when Register counter automatically is disabled, By enabling this option you can prevent HTTP requests for counting visits.
+Only enable this option if you are calling the counter via services in Twig.